 TIPS FOR PUBLIC COMMENT AND TESTIMONY

 Your advocacy on bills can take the form of written comment or oral testimony.
 You can direct and e-mail your comment to the Chairs of the particular Committee.
 You can also email your statement to Rep. Domb’s office and we will deliver it to the correct Committee Chair.
+Testimony before the committee is similar to advocating directly with the Representative.
+Let them know what issue you’re concerned about, the bill number, why you are concerned about it, what problem you believe it addresses and why you agree with the solution included in the bill and/or your suggestions.
+Make sure to include your ask, and in this case it may be to advance the bill or put it to study.

-While hearings are being held virtually, the hearing information page will often include specific instructions on how to submit testimony.
+The hearing information page will often include specific instructions on how to submit testimony.
 If you want to testify in person, the page will provide you with information on how to pre-register and deadlines for doing so.
 Pre-registration will also trigger a process where you will receive a link to join the hearing.
 If you want to submit testimony in writing, the hearing information page will share e-mail addresses to do so.

 - Provide your name, residential address, town